curtispuetz/pypp-docs/docs/stl/time.md

 # Times

-The Py++ time standard library is a little more different, but still similar, to Pythons time standard library.
+The Py++ time standard library is a little different, but still similar, to Python's time standard library.
 Also limited at the moment.

 ## Usage